Pikalyx/The-Lost_Woods/README.md

 ## Installation

- 1: Download the source Code from the green code button (download .zip)
+ 1: Download the source Code from the code button at the top (click download .zip)

  2: Install Godot Engine from their website https://godotengine.org/